See for yourself how we're using art to restore Eastern Sierra rivers:

 The Conservancy, with support from the J. Robert Anderson Memorial Fund, is teaming up with the Nevada Museum of Art’s Center for Art + Environment and environmental artists Daniel McCormick and Mary O’Brien on an innovative way to restore the Eastern Sierra's rivers for the animals and people that need them.

 It all started in spring 2014 at the River Fork Ranch Preserve, where the artists worked with Conservancy scientists to create large, living sculptures from native willows harvested on the preserve.
 Hundreds of community and corporate volunteers gathered and bundled willow cuttings, then planted them near the river's edge.

 The resulting sculptures—up to 350 feet long—are designed to sprout and grow, creating important habitat for willow flycatchers, monarch butterflies and other wildlife.
 They also improve water quality by reducing erosion and filtering pollutants.

-The installation will continue in the fall at the McCarran Ranch Preserve on the Truckee River east of Reno where the artists will work with Conservancy scientists to create environmental sculptures that will intercept flood waters and others that will enhance habitat areas.
+The installation will continue in the fall at the McCarran Ranch Preserve on the Truckee River east of Reno.
+Sculptures created here will slow down damaging floodwaters while others enhance habitat areas.